OleksandrCherniavskyi/4.CantorsBI/README.md

 # 4.CantorsBI

-1. Telegram bot uses web scraping to find the best currency exchange rates
+Telegram bot uses web scraping to find the best currency exchange rates.

 2. My Python project is a Telegram bot that makes it easy for users to find the best currency exchange rates.